 I love a good city, whether it be part of a city break or a larger trip.
 Europe is ideal for city trips due to the abundant of low cost flights available and proximity.
 I am particularly lucky that I can hop on a flight from one of London’s five airports and within a couple of hours be in almost any city in Europe.
 Here are some of my favourite city trips that I would recommend to you.
+Check out this itinerary for two weeks in Europe!

 No ‘top Europe list’ is complete without Paris.
 It’s super easy to reach from London as you can take a flight, the train or you can drive.
 The Eiffel tower is simply magical and there are so many fantastic attractions to visit such as the Louvre museum and Notre Dame Cathedral.
 Paris is also home to casinos.
 If you happen to spend 2 nights in this city make sure you visit a casino.
 Most gamblers make Paris their holiday destination because during the day you have other attractions to experience while you gamble at night.
 You can learn how to play casino games online here before you travel.